sjung-stat/Fraud-Detection-from-Customer-Transactions/README.md

 I used the “Log Loss” metric for this classification modeling and I achieved logloss=0.05298 with 10,000 iterations.
-The dataset is very imbalanced; the proportion of our target feature is approximately 96.5:3.5.
+The dataset is very imbalanced.
 Given this proportion, the approximate log loss of a baseline model is 0.152 with 96.5%/3.5% split for target variable.
 So the result from validation set is great.
 However, the computation was still too heavy for my machine; it took 10+ hours to train the data.